 There are tons of topical oils and ingredients which may help in reducing scarring.
-However, there are limited evidence when it comes to healing stretch marks.
+However, there is limited evidence when it comes to healing stretch marks.
 It helps to look out for some stretch marks if they are something you are concerned about and wish to treat them as well as reduce their appearance.

 Just like any other scars, stretch marks are permanent but these home remedies for stretch marks can help these stretch marks seem less noticeable.

 There are so many ways we can get rid of stretch marks using home remedies.